mazzasaverio/myrepoutils/README.md

-Here's the corrected README for "LeanUtils: A Lightweight Utility Package for Repositories", with the tutorial sections reorganized as requested:

----

 # MyRepoUtils: A Lightweight Utility Package for Repositories

 **MyRepoUtils** is designed to be a streamlined utility package that caters to the common needs across various repositories.
 Our goal is to provide a lean version of essential utilities, making your development process smoother and more efficient.